UoB-COMSM0166/2025-group-10/README.md

 3.The stationary platforms could be longer.
 4.When the ball jumps onto a moving platform, it should not move along with it.(we don't choose)

 - One quantitative evaluation (of your choice)
+1.The character movement in our game isn’t smooth enough.
+We hadn’t noticed many of these issues before.
+2. Without guidance, players are unable to play the game.

 - Description of how code was tested.